learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 	NSLog(@"That username is already taken.");
 }
 ```
+This will print: `That username is already taken`.

 The `compare:options:range:locale` method family will be useful once you learn how to select these different parameter types.
 For now, just learn about the two methods above.